allen0lee/sei/README.md

 Approach taken:
 1. Create 9 boxes and number them 1 to 9
-2. Click a box and add a player's symbol(an image) in the box, "X" for Player 1, "O" for Player 2
+2. Click a box and add a player's symbol(an image) in the box, eg. "X" for Player 1, "O" for Player 2
 3. Default setting is Player 1 moves first.
 4. Checking game winning by comparing the values of boxes that have been clicked eg. Win in 1st column: box1 == box2 == box3 == "O" or "X"